Sport in the Dominican Republic

 Sports are a central part of the culture of the Dominican Republic, and have been practiced in the whole country since the native inhabitants were living in the island.
 Sports play a key role in the culture and makeup of Dominican Republic society.
 Baseball is the most popular sport on the island country and Major League Baseball has been recruiting players from the Dominican Republic since the 1960s.
-Association football is the second sport of the country.
+Basketball, football, volleyball, and boxing are other sports played in the country.

 Baseball

 Baseball is the most popular sport in the Dominican Republic today.
 After the United States, the Dominican Republic has the second-highest number of baseball players in Major League Baseball (MLB).

-Although the sport was first seen in Latin America in Cuba, baseball began to flourish in the Dominican Republic when the United States Marine Corps occupied the island from 1916-1924.
+Although the sport was first seen in Latin America in Cuba, baseball began to flourish in the Dominican Republic when the United States Marine Corps occupied the island from 1916 to 1924.
 The first players of the game in the Dominican Republic were the upper-class Dominican boys who studied in the United States and played the game of baseball when they returned to the Dominican Republic.
 In the early 1900s, there were two baseball clubs named Nuevo Club and Ozama that were head and shoulders above the competition.
 However, a group called Licey emerged and it would become one of the finest sporting institutions in the Dominican Republic.
 With the arrival of Licey in 1907 thousands of people showed up for their games with the other self-organized teams in the country.
 They became great entertainment for citizens from all economic backgrounds.
 In 1912, Nuevo Club won the first baseball championship in Santo Domingo.
-Between the years of 1907-1920, the sport of baseball was played in the Dominican Republic for fun and the players played for "the love of the game."
+Between the years of 1907–1920, the sport of baseball was played in the Dominican Republic for fun and the players played for "the love of the game."
 However, in 1921 the teams began to collect money from spectators and the championship game that year brought in over $7,000 and commercial pressures led to the sport becoming a semi-profession in the Dominican Republic.
 Rafael Trujillo became president of the Dominican Republic in 1930 and he helped baseball soar in popularity as the sport gained a political connection.
 By the end of the 1930s, many of the finest Negro league players from the United States and Cuban players played baseball in the summer in the Dominican Republic as they were paid a fortune in order to come play.
-Jackie Robinson broke the color barrier in Major League Baseball in 1947 and soon after teams from the MLB began sending scouts to watch Dominican Republic players play.
+Jackie Robinson broke the color barrier in Major League Baseball in 1947 and soon after teams from MLB began sending scouts to watch Dominican players play.